Omega-3 Fish Oil and Krill Oil Differences

 Advanced Omega 3 Supplement contains 720 mg EPA, 480 mg DHA, and 200 mg other omega-3 fatty acids in each serving of two lemon-flavored softgels.
 Omega 3 supplementation supports heart health, cognition, immune, and inflammatory health without any fishy aftertaste.†

-Fish Oil v.
-Krill Oil: Not All Omega-3 Sources are the Same
+Fish Oil vs. Krill Oil: Not All Omega-3 Sources are the Same

-Fish oil capsules often contain higher levels of DHA and EPA than krill oil supplements.
+Fish oil typically contains higher levels of EPA and DHA than krill oil.
 This type of oil is derived from oily fish such as:

 - Salmon